att/MkTechDocs/docsbuild/addendum.md

 # Addendum

-## How MkTechDocs evolved

-MkTechDocs was inspired by a complex, ad-hoc build script for a large (300+ pages) PDF deployment guide.
-That proof of concept used a variety of tools, such as LaTeX, DocBook and Textile.
-The content was contained in an enormous Groovy template master document.
-In addition, it had non-negotiable dependencies on several proprietary Java and Groovy classes.

-There were a couple of problems.
-First, the system was fragile.
-Subtle changes broke the build and debugging build issues was difficult.
-Second, the build system and content were tightly coupled.
-Third, there was no easy way for developers to contribute to the documentation.

-A new system was clearly needed, but which one?
-Any new system had to duplicate the existing document exactly, down to the section numbers, for one thing.
-The new system would have to use Groovy and/or Java because of the dependencies.
-Finally, and most importantly, an urgent need was arising for developers to contribute documentation about their own components.

-Although there are many technical documentation systems out there, none of them were a good fit.
-The biggest hurdles were:

-1. The need for a robust templating system -- much of the deployment guide was generated programatically by enumerating dependencies, including bits of configuration YAML, code, etc.
-2. Incorporating existing Groovy and Java libraries in order to do the above.
-3. Letting developers contribute documentation
-4. The system needed to be completely open to any and all configuration changes we might need to make that affected how the output was styled.

-The first version of MkTechDocs solved theses problems by:

-1. Using Groovy pandoc filters
-2. Using Groovy templates
-3. Modularizing the build so that:
-    a. errors would be easier to identify and fix
-    b. developers who contributed documentation would edit only their modules
-4. Using CodeCloud (Gerrit would work as well) to allow a single repository master (i.e. editor) monitor changes and subsequent merges

-There remained an issue.
-Groovy was s-l-o-w.
-Builds took upwards of twenty minutes.

-To solve this problem, MkTechDocs migrated to Python filters and templates (via Jinja2).
-This decreased build times by an order of magnitude.
-Now, MkTechDocs supports both.

 ## Understanding the build process

 The MkTechDocs build process is complex.
 The following is a step-by-step guide towards understanding how it works.